 Make sure to stop at the weird and wonderful Cathedral Cliffs on your drive in.
 These cliffs are siltstone pillars formed by erosion and are a great example of the American “badlands’ landscape we commonly see in Western movies.

 The Jed Vale Cemetery Walk is a short and easy (just 45 minutes return) walking track that starts from the Children’s Playground in Gore Bay.
-The trail begins with a beach walk and then along an estuary, where you will see water birds before reaching the cemetery.
+The trail begins with a beach walk and then along an estuary, where you will see waterbirds before reaching the cemetery.
 The cemetery has a few information boards and marked graves.
 Please remember to be respectful here.

 4. Glenstrae Four Wheeler Adventures